Monday, June 2, 2025

 The soulful rendition of the Dolly Parton song I Will Always Love You serves as Whitney Houston's signature tune, but also a cultural phenomenon.

-Someday (1990) is Mariah Carey's first upbeat single, also for her self-titled debut album.
+Someday is Mariah Carey's first upbeat tune.

 Emotions is Mariah Carey's sophomore album, which, besides its title track, features others like Can't Let Go, Make It Happen, etc.